 We offer resume drops at Howard, Pepperdine, Georgetown, University of North Carolina, University of Florida, Wake Forest, Washington & Lee, University of Virginia, Yale, Kentucky and Harvard.
 We attend the Southeastern Minority Job fair, and we present to law schools and participate in panels across the country.

 Summer associate profile:

-Waller recruits students who are diverse in thought, background and education, especially those with strong ties to the four Southeastern cities in which we are located.
-Individuals who have a record of academic excellence and are motivated to learn and be integrated in a collegial environment will excel at Waller.
+Waller recruits students who are diverse in thought, background and education, especially those with strong ties to the five Southeastern cities in which we are located.
+Individuals who have a record of academic excellence and are motivated to learn and be integrated in a collegial environment excel at Waller.

 Summer program components:

-Waller’s Summer Program is a hybrid of a standard summer program and key elements from our former internship.
-This model combines the cutting edge mentoring and training afforded by the learning-based modules from our prior Schola2Juris program with the opportunity to engage in live matters and other assignments with attorneys across all practice areas and offices.
+Waller’s Summer Program combines mentoring and learning based core practice projects with the opportunity to engage in live matters and other assignments with attorneys across all practice groups and offices.

-Based on completed client matters, the educational modules that comprise Waller’s Summer Program offer students firsthand experience with actual assignments and client relationships and provide tremendous insight into the students’ future roles as junior and mid-level associates.
+Based on completed client matters, the core practice projects offer students first-hand experience with actual assignments and client relationships, providing unique insight into the students’ future roles at the firm.